koyuawsmbrtn/kaios-demo/README.md

 # KaiOS Test

-These is a test playground I use to toy around with KaiOS APIs.
-You can test the demo inside WebIDE using either the KaiOSRT emulator or a physical device in dev-mode.
+This is a test playground I use to toy around with KaiOS APIs.
+You can test the demo inside WebIDE using either the KaiOS RT emulator or a physical device in dev-mode.